 Gentle Breeze Hot Air Balloon Company has been lifting people and their spirits for over 35 years.
 They can float you across the countryside or you can take an aerial tour of Cincinnati or Dayton.
 A standard balloon ride with Gentle Breeze can take up to five passengers.

-Flights start at $200, but sometimes there are sales and you can score an even better deal.
-It’s probably a good idea to find some friends that would want to join you and split the bill.
+Shared rides start at $225, but sometimes there are sales and you can score an even better deal.
 If you’re ready to take to the sky, book your ride here.

 Distance: 167 miles

-Drive up to Marblehead, Ohio and rent a kayak from Lakevue Marina.
-This part of Lake Erie is beautiful year-round, but especially during the warmer months.
+Head on up to Sandusky and rent a kayak from Paddle And Climb.
+Lake Erie is beautiful year-round, but especially during the warmer months.
 It’s a good idea to bring sunscreen, a hat, and a bottle of water.
 And don’t forget to do some stretching and snap on a life jacket before launching your kayak.

-Head to Marblehead Galley when you’ve paddled the day away and worked up a killer appetite.
-They’re known for their perch and homemade desserts.
-The drive from the marina to Marblehead Galley will take you less than 10 minutes.
+Head to Small City Taproom once you’ve paddled the day away and worked up a killer appetite.
+They’re known for their delicious Asian-inspired cuisine and they have over 80 beers on tap.